Comet Holmes: 2007 outburst

 The cause of the outburst is not definitely known.
 The huge cloud of gas and dust may have resulted from a collision with a meteoroid, or, more probably, from a build-up of gas inside the comet's nucleus that eventually broke through the surface.
-However, researchers at the Max Planck Institute suggest in a paper published in Astronomy and Astrophysics that the brightening can be explained by a thick, air-tight dust cover and the effects of H_{2}O sublimation, with the comet's porous structure providing more surface area for sublimation, up to one order of magnitude greater.
+However, researchers at the Max Planck Institute suggest in a paper published in Astronomy and Astrophysics that the brightening can be explained by a thick, air-tight dust cover and the effects of H2O sublimation, with the comet's porous structure providing more surface area for sublimation, up to one order of magnitude greater.
 Energy from the Sun – insolation – was stored in the dust cover and the nucleus within the months before the outburst.
+Models in a 2012 study revealed that the comet undergoes a recurring outburst pattern roughly every 30 years, with one near-perihelion outburst roughly every 100 years.

 The comet remained visible in February 2008 though it had become a challenging target at about magnitude +5 in the constellation Perseus.
 It had expanded to greater than 2 degrees of arc as seen from Earth, and thus had very little surface brightness.
 Notably the comet 17P/Holmes dust trail from the 2007 outburst repeatedly converges at the original site.

 An outburst of 3–4 magnitudes occurred in January 2015, but still required a large telescope to be seen.

-On October 25 the comet looked liked a bright new star in the constellation of Perseus.
+On 25 October, the comet looked liked a bright new star in the constellation of Perseus.

-This photo composite shows the comet's size and motion in the constellation Perseus from October 25, 2007 through March 9, 2008.
+This photo composite shows the comet's size and motion in the constellation Perseus from 25 October 2007 through 9 March 2008.